dgellow/VirtualConsole/README.md

 Virtual console with integrated development editor.

-☠️ Things in this repository are a work in progress and exist mainly to satisfy my curiosity, don't expect something stable ☠️.
+⚠️ Things in this repository are a work in progress and exist mainly to satisfy my curiosity, don't expect something stable.

 ## Goal